Getting in shape doesn’t have to be complicated or expensive. It can be quite simple and free.

 For calorie and fat burn, it’s important and a real difference maker since harder you work your body, the more oxygen they require.

 This equates to more calories and fat burn over a longer duration of time—up to 48 hours or days after your workout.

-On contrary to the popular belief, core is not just abs.
-It is a group of muscles, extending far beyond your abs, including your lower back, arms and legs.
+On contrary to the popular belief, the core is not just abs.
+It is a group of muscles, extending far beyond your abs, including your lower back, arms, and legs.

 And it is involved in almost every movement you do.

 With bodyweight workouts, your body is fully involved in supporting the movement.

 Take a plank or push-up exercise for example, your entire base of support is limited to your hands (or elbows) and feet.